Restream/reindexer/readme.md

 LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc_and_profiler.so ./my_executable
 ```

-Custom allocator may be handy to track memory consummation, profile heap/CPU or to improve general performance.
+A custom allocator may be handy to track memory consumption, profile heap/CPU, or to improve general performance.

 ### Profiling